tea2code/fantasy-rts/README.md

 A fantasy real-time strategy game in the style of Dwarf Fortress.
 For now without a name.
 The main target is to create a game which provides the excellent fortress mode with a stable performance and full mod support.
 The prototype was developed using Python and Pygame (see directory "python-prototype").
 It is now developed in C++.
 Beside the mod support as a core factor it will later support mobile platforms like Android and iOS.

+See the [tutorial](documentation/tutorial/Overview.md) if you want to know how to play.

 ## Roadmap

 Current Version: **26**